zwang42/cs35L-Project/README.md

 Use the command `npm start` in the root directory to run the app in your local browser.
 If no other application is running, FitGram should open up on [http://localhost:3000](http://localhost:3000).

+## Using FitGram

+The opening page should be [http://localhost:3000/login](http://localhost:3000/login).
+If you are a new user, please navigate to the [http://localhost:3000/signup](http://localhost:3000/signup) page with the Sign Up button.
+Enter your desired login information (email, username, and password with at least 6 characters).
+Then, signup using that authentication information.

+After signing in, you are able to navigate to various portions of the site!
+You are able to update your statistics throughout various fitness categories by filling up the form on your personal profile and also choose a profile picture.
+The main features are:

+1. Following other users.
+2. Liking and Commenting on other users' posts.
+3. Visit other user profiles with their statistics.

+Have fun using the app and welcome to the FitGram community!